 Presented by the Association for Political and Legal Anthropology

-Our second podcast episode explores how UK anthropology departments hire.
+Our third podcast episode explores how Norwegian anthropology departments hire.
 Every country has its own traditions of hiring.
 There are country specific expectations of what genres belong in a job application, and what information matters the most.
 Different countries’ research funding infrastructure can also strongly shape how applicants are evaluated.
 In this podcast, we ask academics with considerable experience on hiring committees for an ethnographic account of how the UK hiring ritual unfolds We address questions such as: How are job ads written?
 How are long lists decided?
 What and how can an applicant negotiate?
-The full episode transcript is also available: https://politicalandlegalanthro.org/transcript-for-academic-hiring-rituals-uk-hiring/.
+The full episode transcript is also available: https://politicalandlegalanthro.org/transcript-for-academic-hiring-rituals-hiring-in-norway/.

-UK Hiring Podcast Chapters
+Norway Hiring Podcast Chapters

 You may listen to the full podcast above or on the Apple podcast services.
 If you only want to listen to specific chapters, you can do so below.